sigamani/agentic-rag/README.md

 - Built using Hugging Face Transformers, PEFT, and LangGraph.
 - Dataset adapted from ConvFinQA by TheFinAI + curriculum-generated CoT data.

 ---
-## OSCAR
-🧠 Hints at financial “awards” (like the Oscars), aligning with high-quality reasoning 🧸 “Oscar” is also the lovable grouch from Sesame Street—memorable and kid-themed 📊 Emphasizes structure, conversation, and reasoning—perfect for ConvFinQA-style multiturn datasets
----
 ## 🛠️ Maintainer